 During reset, all I/O Registers are set to their initial values, and the program starts execution from the Reset Vector.
 The instruction placed at the Reset Vector must be a JMP - Absolute Jump - instruction to the reset handling routine.
 If the program never enables an interrupt source, the Interrupt Vectors are not used, and regular program code can be placed at these locations.
 This is also the case if the Reset Vector is in the Application section while the Interrupt Vectors are in the Boot section or vice versa.
-The circuit diagram in Figure 11-1 on page 59 shows the reset logic. "" on page 333 defines the electrical parameters of the reset circuitry.
+The circuit diagram in Figure 11-1 on page 59 shows the reset logic.
+"System and reset characteristics" on page 334 defines the electrical parameters of the reset circuitry.